system-logic/motor-fault-diagnosis/docs/series_roadmap.md

   bearings).
 We move from simple single-channel analysis to multi-channel.
 - **Tooling:** direct plateau spectrum → envelope / demodulation (bearings) →
   multi-class streaming engine.
-- **Open threads left by health**, picked up first:
+- **Open threads left by health** — both now closed:
-  (1) cross-protocol broken-bar floor → self-sufficient SNR indicator;
+  (1) cross-protocol broken-bar floor → self-sufficient SNR indicator (closed in E2);
-  (2) ~50 Hz resonance → exclude 3000 rpm from the ω² law.
+  (2) ~50 Hz resonance → the ω² law with correct resonance handling (closed in E3).
+- **New threads opened along the way** (tracked at the episodes that own them): the 2-pole f1↔fr trap and its resolvability passport (E3 → inherited by E4 at 2×);
+  the candidate ~16.5 Hz axial rig mode (E3 → must be confirmed before E4);
+  the unexplained low-speed 1× excess at 478 rpm / 40 Nm (E3, open).

 Notation: `[folders]` = dataset classes; H/L = available severity axis.